 - In camp, store cooler with dry ice away from the tent or camper.

-Dry ice is a good alternative to conventional ice for keeping valuable meat and food items cold and frozen for a shorter period of time, not an extended stay.
+Specifically, for keeping valuable meat and food items cold and frozen for a shorter period of time, not an extended stay.
 Following dry ice safety protocols can keep people and pets safe while protecting food from spoilage.
 Whether you choose conventional ice or dry ice to chill your cooler contents, Grizzly Coolers are always a good choice.